grange85/living-by-the-water/_posts/2019/2019-06-13-stereolab-up-to-a-point.md

 tags:
  - stereolab
  - live music
+description: >
+  The problem last night was this was Stereolab coming back - and in my head they were coming back from 1997 but in reality they were coming back from 2009.
 ---

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/48052192801/in/dateposted/" title="Stereolab - Shepherd&#x27;s Bush Empire"><img src="https://live.staticflickr.com/65535/48052192801_240c8c0bd5_c.jpg" width="800" height="533" alt="Stereolab - Shepherd&#x27;s Bush Empire"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>